openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 # Running on Multiple Devices Simultaneously {#openvino_docs_OV_UG_Running_on_multiple_devices}

 To run inference on multiple devices, you can choose either of the following ways:
-- Use the [CUMULATIVE_THROUGHPUT mode](./auto_device_selection.md#cumulativethroughput-mode) of [Automatic Device Selection](./auto_device_selection.md).
-This way, you can use all available devices in the system without specifying them.
+- Use the [CUMULATIVE_THROUGHPUT mode](./auto_device_selection.md#cumulativethroughput-mode) of the [Automatic Device Selection mode](./auto_device_selection.md).
+This way, you can use all available devices in the system without the need to specify them.
 - Use the Multi-Device execution mode.
 This page will explain how it works and how to use it.

 ## How MULTI Works